 Sometimes it is very difficult to understand the real or total cost of a business loan.

-The advertised interest rate is often the lowest rate that they can offer, if you have a perfect credit score.
+The advertised interest rate is often the lowest rate that they can offer if you have a perfect credit score.
 The reality is that the actual rate you'll be offered is significantly higher than the advertised rate.
-This actual rate is calculated from the risk profile of the applying company, which is nearly always different to the risk profile used for the advertised rate.
+This actual rate is calculated from the risk profile of the applying company, which is nearly always different from the risk profile used for the advertised rate.
 For business owners, the difference between the advertised rate and applied rate can be confusing.

 Some lenders choose to have a low advertised rate which grows dependant on your risk profile, and some choose to advertise high but hope that the customer’s final loan rate will be lower.
 From the lender's perspective, both approaches are driven by the institution’s sales and marketing strategy, not what is easiest for the borrower!

-Because there is often confusion between the advertised and the tailored loan rate, there is good reason for business owners to explore more than one loan opportunity at a time.
+Because there is often confusion between the advertised and the tailored loan rate, there is a good reason for business owners to explore more than one loan opportunity at a time.
 Comparing real interest rates specific to your business could save you thousands of dollars in repayments.